project-chip/connectedhomeip/docs/guides/nrfconnect_android_commissioning.md

                +--------------------+
 ```

-Prerequisites:
+## Requirements

+You need the following hardware and software to build a Thread Border Router:

-- 2x nRF52840 DK (PCA10056)<br><br>
+- Two nRF52840 DK (PCA10056)

-  > :information_source: One nRF52840 DK is needed to run [OpenThread Radio Co-Processor](https://openthread.io/platforms/co-processor) firmware and can be replaced with another compatible device like nRF52840 Dongle.
+  - One nRF52840 DK is needed to run [OpenThread Radio Co-Processor](https://openthread.io/platforms/co-processor) firmware and can be replaced with another compatible device like nRF52840 Dongle.

-- 1x smartphone with Android 8+
+- Smartphone compatible with Android 8.0 or later
+- PC with the following characteristics:

-- 1x PC with Ubuntu 20.04 and Docker installed, with a spare Wi-Fi card.<br><br>
+  - Software: Ubuntu 20.04 and Docker installed
+  - Hardware: A spare Wi-Fi card

-  > :information_source: While the article uses Ubuntu 20.04 as a reference, all the presented steps should be achievable using other popular operating systems.
+While this page references Ubuntu 20.04, all the procedures can be completed using other popular operating systems.

 ## Building and flashing OpenThread RCP firmware

-OpenThread RCP firmware is required to allow a PC to communicate with Thread devices.
-Complete the following steps to build and flash the RCP firmware onto a nRF52840 DK:
+OpenThread RCP firmware is required to allow the PC to communicate with Thread devices.
+Run the commands mentioned in the following steps to build and flash the RCP firmware onto an nRF52840 DK:

 1. Download and install the
 [nRF Command Line Tools](https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF-Command-Line-Tools).
-2. Clone OpenThread repository into the current directory:
+2. Clone the OpenThread repository into the current directory:

         $ git clone https://github.com/openthread/openthread.git

-3. Enter _openthread_ directory:
+3. Enter the _openthread_ directory:

         $ cd openthread